-$$Score = \frac{reach\ distance}{limb\ length}100$$
+$Score = \frac{\text{reach distance}}{\text{limb length}} 100$

-To evaluate the performance of the upper extremity, the Y Balance Upper Quarter (YB-UQ) performance assessment, developed by Pliski in 2009, was used.
-The developer reported the validity of this assessment to be between 0.85 to 0.91%.
-The YB-UQ device consists of a fixed plate with three rods connected to it in three directions: internal, lower external, and upper external arm, each set at 120 degrees to each other.
+The Y Balance Upper Quarter (YBU-UQ) performance assessment, developed by Pliski, was used to evaluate the performance of the upper extremity.
+The developer reported the validity of this assessment to be between 0.85 and 0.91%.
+The YBU-UQ device consists of a fixed plate with three rods connected to it in three directions: internal, lower external, and upper external arm, each set at 120 degrees to each other.
 Each rod is marked in centimeters, and each scaled rod has a movable indicator.
 The subject's free hand is used to push the indicator to the maximum reach distance (Figure 2).